-The Croydon Astronomical Society is a registered charity number 251560
+The Croydon Astronomical Society is registered as a Charitable Incorporated Organisation - 1187803

 The Croydon Astronomical Society owns and runs the Norman Fisher Observatory in Kenley and members of the public are welcome to visit.

 Whenever possible we open the Observatory to the public each Saturday night if the skies are clear.
 Opening times depend on the time of sunset but we normally open by 8:00pm so long as this is after dark.

 We are located at the end of Waterhouse Lane which is off Hayes Lane at the edge of Kenley Aerodrome.
 Follow your SatNav to CR8 5EP Please park in Hayes Lane and walk the short distance up Waterhouse lane.

 We own and impressive Meade LX-200 GPS Schmidt Cassegrain telescope (14” aperture) and society members often have smaller telescopes that you may be able to look through.
 Through our large telescope you should get good views of the planets and (depending on the darkness of the sky) also be able to see some “deep sky” objects (clusters, galaxies etc).
 Note that we do not have any toilets.